Rdex for Java

 Rdex encryption is not intended for high value data such as bank account numbers and sensitive account login credentials.
 For these you should use a password safe.
 Keepass is a free and popular password safe.
 A password safe encrypts each entry separately and only decrypts an entry when it is displayed.
 Rdex must decrypt the entire file so that the file can be searched.
 It remains decrypted in the memory while in use.

-Set or clear the default passphrase using "File/Set Default Passphrase."
+Set or clear the default passphrase using "Options/Set Default Passphrase."
 Encrypt a file or change the passphrase using the "Files of type" dropdown box at the bottom of the "File/Save As" dialog.
 An option to use the default passphrase or type in a specific passphrase is given in the dialog.
 You can remove encryption by using the "Files of type" dropdown box to select UTF-8 plain text format.

 New in Rdex Java 2.6.2—May 2018